Thom Beers

 Thom Beers (born July 20, 1952) is an American television producer, narrator, and media executive best known for creating and producing documentary and reality series about hazardous occupations.
-He founded Original Productions and later served as chief executive officer of FremantleMedia North America.
+He founded Original Productions and later was chief executive officer of Fremantle North America.

 Early life and education

 Beers was born in Batavia, New York.
-He attended Ithaca College, earning a bachelor’s degree in communications in the 1970s.
+He attended Ithaca College, earning a bachelor's degree in communications in the 1970s.
 He began his broadcasting career with Turner Broadcasting System and later worked for Paramount Syndicated Television as a senior producer.

 Career

 Beers spent two decades in network production and syndication before founding Original Productions in 1999, a company specializing in nonfiction series about difficult and dangerous work environments.
 Among its productions are Deadliest Catch, Ice Road Truckers, Ax Men, Monster Garage, Storage Wars, and PitchMen.

 Beers also provided narration for many of these series, developing a gravel-toned vocal style that became a signature of “tough jobs” television.

 In 2009, FremantleMedia acquired Original Productions, appointing Beers as CEO of FremantleMedia North America.
-He oversaw both Original Productions and Fremantle’s U.S. operations, managing shows such as America’s Got Talent, The Price Is Right, and The X Factor USA.
+He oversaw both Original Productions and Fremantle's U.S. operations, managing shows such as America’s Got Talent, The Price Is Right, and The X Factor USA.

 Beers left Fremantle in 2016 and founded Bobcat TV, a digital studio producing factual content for streaming platforms.

 Style and themes

 Media analysts credit Beers with popularizing the “dangerous work” subgenre of reality television.
-Scholar Peter Thompson writes that Beers’s Coal and Deadliest Catch portray “manual labor as both sacred duty and spectacle,” emphasizing masculine endurance and camaraderie.
+Scholar Peter Thompson writes that Beers's Coal and Deadliest Catch portray “manual labor as both sacred duty and spectacle,” emphasizing masculine endurance and camaraderie.

 A separate analysis of Deadliest Catch identified its narrative as “a cinematic valorization of working-class heroism under capitalist precarity.”

-The New York Times credited Beers with shaping Discovery Channel’s early 2000s brand identity around “authentic, perilous occupations.”
+The New York Times credited Beers with shaping Discovery Channel's early 2000s brand identity around “authentic, perilous occupations.”